djalbat/necessary/README.md

     // returns [-1, -2]
 ```

-* The `find()` function is like its native counterpart, however it returns an array of all the elements for which the test callback function returns a truthy value, rather than just the first:
+* The `find()` function is like its native counterpart, however it returns an array of all the elements for which the callback function returns a truthy value, rather than just the first:

 ```
 find([1, 2, -1, -2], (element, index) => {